kumahq/kuma/docs/proposals/fault-injection.md

 _Note: envoy will replace header if some malicious application tries to specify it by itself pretending to be identified like another service.
 So that feature requres to have mTLS enabled._

+## Summary
+At that point we decided to move forward with implementation of the second option - Fault Injection on the destination inbound.
+That gives us more flexibility for traffic management with less efforts.
+As soon as External Services support will be added to Kuma for L7 traffic, we will come back to Fault Injections and to that proposal.